awill039/System179f/shell/README.md

-Shell
+ReBash Shell
 ===============
-Shell for CS179 Senior Design in Operating Systems.
+ReBash Shell is a shell for CS179 Senior Design in Operating Systems.
 ReBash Shell emulates a bash shell.
-Incorporate with C++ 11 Threads, Device, and File Systems
+Used to incorporate with C++ 11 Threads, Device, and File Systems

 Setup
 ---
-1. bin/install (requires gcc version 4.8.2, we found it best to add to .bashrc file)
+1. bin/install (requires gcc version 4.8.2)

 How to build
 ---